GLOBAL MARKETS-Oil hits two-year low; dollar rises ahead of Fed

 * U.S. stocks fall as investors sell stocks to make space for Alibaba

-* Dollar gains on expectations Fed may say when rates to rise (Adds close of European stock markets)
+* Dollar gains on expectations Fed may say when rates to rise (Adds U.S. markets open, byline, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, Sept 15 (Reuters) - Brent crude fell below $97 per barrel on Monday to its lowest in more than two years as lackluster Chinese economic data lowered prospects for demand at a time of abundant supply, while expectations that the Federal Reserve will provide new details this week about its plans to raise interest rates lifted the dollar.
+NEW YORK, Sept 15 (Reuters) - Brent crude fell below $97 per barrel on Monday to its lowest in more than two years as lackluster economic data from China damped prospects for oil demand at a time of abundant supply, while expectations the Federal Reserve will provide new details this week about its plans to raise interest rates lifted the dollar.

-Chinese factory output grew at the weakest pace in nearly six years in August as growth in other key sectors also cooled, raising fears that the world’s second-largest economy may be at risk of a sharp slowdown.

-“Maybe the pullback on the China data was a little overdone,” said Gene McGillian, an analyst at Tradition Energy in Stamford, Connecticut, echoing the sentiment of other analysts.

-News that Russian Energy Minister Alexander Novak will meet OPEC officials on Tuesday in Vienna was cited as helping pull oil prices off lows.
+“Struggling global economic growth has resulted in falling growth in global oil demand,” PVM oil analyst Tamas Varga said, adding that concerns over conflict in the Middle East, North Africa and Russia had not translated into supply disruptions.

-The dollar rose on expectations that the policy-setting Federal Open Market Committee will affirm the U.S. economy’s steady recovery on Wednesday at the end of a two-day Fed meeting, and possibly provide a timeline as to when it would start to raise rates.
+The dollar rose on expectations the policy-setting Federal Open Market Committee will affirm the U.S. economy’s steady recovery on Wednesday at the end of a two-day Fed meeting, and possibly provide a timeline as to when rates would start to rise.

 U.S. manufacturing output fell for the first time in seven months in August, but the underlying trend remained consistent with steadily rising factory activity.
 That was confirmed by other data showing factory activity in New York state jumped to its highest level in nearly five years in September.